snazrul1/Shingho/README.md

 ## Introduction
 Shingho is a robust, Python and Spark based statistical library designed for Big Data applications.

-Shingho codes are optimized for:
+Special features of the Shingho statistical library:
 - Multithreading capabilities
 - Leverages both SQL and MapReduce operations for faster processing
 - Enhanced partition management for key cardinality resistant operations